tc39/proposal-signals/README.md

 setInterval(() => setCounter(counter + 1), 1000);
 ```
 > [!NOTE]
 > Globals are used here for demonstration purposes only.
 Proper state management has many solutions, and the examples in this proposal are meant to be as minimal as possible.
-This porposal does not encourage global variables.
+This proposal does not encourage global variables.

 This has a number of problems...